Alliant Energy — Renewable Energy Solutions

 Spoke guide · Grants

-0% VAT on Solar Panels: What You Need to Know Before March 2027
+on Solar Panels: What You Need to Know Before March 2027

 The 0% rate isn't a discount — it's the absence of VAT on the supply and installation of energy-saving materials.
 On a typical installation that's £1,200–£1,800 saved versus the standard 20% rate.
 After March 2027, the rate is uncertain.

-What the 0% VAT rate covers
+What the rate covers

 The zero rate applies to the supply and installation of energy-saving materials (ESMs) on residential premises.
 For solar specifically, this covers: